 Board meetings will be held periodically throughout the school year.
 At least 48 hours' notice will be given prior to a meeting of the Sport Club Advisory Board.
 Attendance at all board meetings, including board meetings that serve primarily as officer training sessions is mandatory.
 The Sport Club President is required to attend all meetings unless the presence of other officers is required.
-If unable to attend due to a non-academic obligation, they may appoint a fellow officer to attend on his/her behalf once per semester without penalty.
-However, permission to do so must be obtained from the Assistant Director or Graduate Assistant for Sport Clubs at least 24 business hours in advance of the meeting.
+If unable to attend due to a non-academic obligation, they may appoint a fellow officer to attend on their behalf once per semester without penalty.
+However, permission to do so must be obtained from the Assistant Director, Coordinator or Graduate Assistant for Sport Clubs at least 24 business hours in advance of the meeting.
 If unable to attend all meetings due to an academic obligation, the responsibility of attendance falls to the remaining officers in the following order: Vice-President, Secretary, and Treasurer.
 A documented academic obligation is the only excusable justification for a club president's absence from all meetings of the Board.
+If no other officer is able to attend, the club must elect a special officer for the sole purpose of attending Board meetings and relaying information back to the other officers of the club.